avutukuri01/RADAR/README.md

 ### Some CXR images to try our application

-These images are randomly selected from our synthetic error dataset.
+These images are selected from our synthetic error dataset.

 https://drive.google.com/drive/folders/1990-n_1OiC9Wb-PXwQFLdsdQ_Hb5XbBk?usp=drive_link